 - How cost-effective is it?
-Our initial cost-effectiveness estimate suggests that ART would be in the range of cost-effectiveness of our current top charities and other priority programs.
+Our initial cost-effectiveness estimate suggests that ART is below the level of cost-effectiveness of programs that we would consider directing funding to.
 We have a number of outstanding questions about the assumptions informing this estimate.

 - Does it have room for more funding?
 The intervention appears to have substantial room for more funding.